dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 - `classes`: a table with all resource classes intended to be used in the resulting JSON
 - `class1`, `class2`,...: a table for each resource class named after its name

-The Excel sheet must have the following format.
+The Excel sheet must have the following structure.

-The worksheet called `classes` has the following format:
+The worksheet called `classes` has the following structure:
 ![img-resources-example-1.png](assets/images/img-resources-example-1.png)

 The expected columns are: